qulacs/qulacs/README.md

 cd qulacs
 script/build_msvc_2017.bat
 ```
 When you want to build with GPU, use `build_msvc_2017_with_gpu.bat`.
-If you use MSVC2015, replace "2017" in file names to "2015".
+If you use MSVC2015, replace "2017" in file names with "2015".

 Your codes can be built with Qulacs with the following process:

-1. Create empty project and add your codes.
+1. Create an empty project and add your codes.
-2. Select "x64" as active solution platform.
+2. Select "x64" as an active solution platform.
-3. Right Click your project -> Select "Property"
+3. Right Click your project name in Solution Explorer, and select "Properties".
 4. At "VC++ Directories" tab, add the full path to "./qulacs/include" to "Include Directories"
 5. At "VC++ Directories" tab, add the full path to "./qulacs/lib" to "Library Directories"
 6. At "C/C++ -> Code Generation" tab, change "Runtime library" to "Multi-threaded (/MT)".